 For many, the Dig Tree epitomises Bourke & Wills as does the Cooper Creek, and the iconic waterway also symbolises the Channel Country of western Queensland.
 Their ill-fated journey elevated the name Cooper Creek to legendary status; one that epitomized the efforts to explore this country and how cruel this harsh land can be on those who ventured out to the unknown.

-Part of the Lake Eyre basin, the Cooper and its tributaries is Australia's second longest waterway after the Murray-Darling and starts its journey as the Thompson River west of the Great Dividing Range south west of Townsville and is joined by the Barcoo near Barcaldine.
+Part of the Lake Eyre Basin, the Cooper and its tributaries is Australia's second-longest waterway after the Murray-Darling and starts its journey as the Thompson River west of the Great Dividing Range south-west of Townsville and is joined by the Barcoo near Barcaldine.
 Its catchment area spans outback Queensland, Northern Territory, South Australia and NSW, and is made up series of ephemeral waterways that flow into Lake Eyre, Australia's largest Lake.

 Fed by the monsoonal rains of northern Queensland, the water can take months to reach Lake Eyre provided there is enough rainfall to overcome the many creeks and waterholes along its 1,300km journey.
-The flow is further diminished though absorption into the very dry outback landscape.
+The flow is further diminished through absorption into the very dry outback landscape.

 But when conditions are right, the water supply is sufficient to fill the ephemeral waterways of the Channel Country and the Cooper flows into the vast expanse of Lake Eyre; as well as the Diamantina and Georgina rivers.

 To stay on its bank is to connect with the essence of the outback and the notion that these waterways are the lifeblood of the outback.

 One of the best places to experience the Cooper Creek, and much easier to reach than the 'Dig Tree' is at Windorah, 330km south-west of Longreach.